-- While linked to the vehicle, start the engine, then press and release the LD/M button. - The "Test Modes" menu displays. - Use the UP and DOWN buttons, as necessary, to highlight View Live Data, then press the ENTER button. - 3.
-Real-time Live Data (PID) information supported by the vehicle under test displays.
+- 1. While linked to the vehicle, start the engine, then press and release the LD/M \\\\\ button.

+- The "Mode Selection Menu" displays.

+- Use the UP

+and DOWN

+buttons, as necessary, to highlight Live Data, then press the ENTER

+button.

+- The "Live Data" menu displays.

+- 4. Real-time Live Data (PID) information supported by the vehicle under test displays.

-Remember, what you are viewing is "real-time" Live Data.
-The values (volts, rpm, temperature, vehicle speed, system status etc) for the various PIDS displayed may change as the vehicle's operating conditions change.
+tive Data.
+The values (volts, rpm, ature, vehicle speed, system status the various PIDS displayed may as the vehicle's operating conditions

-4. A vehicle usually supports several PIDs, however, only a limited amount of PID data can be displayed on the screen at one time.
+- 5. A vehicle usually supports several PIDs, however, only a limited amount of PID data can be displayed on the screen at one time.
 If additional PID data is available, a small arrow will be shown on the display.
-Use the the UP ○ and DOWN ○ buttons, as necessary, to scroll up or down to view all available PID data.

-- If communication with the vehicle is lost while viewing Live Data, a Communication Lost" message shows on the Scan Tool's display. - Press and release the ENTER → button to view the currently selected PID in "graph" mode.
-Press and release the ENTER → button again to return to the PID list. - 6.
-Press and hold the ENTER ⊕ button to view the "expanded" definition for the currently selected PID.
-Press and release the ENTER ⊕ button again to return to the PID list. - If you experience vehicle problems, view and/or compare the Live Data (PID) information displayed on the Scan Tool to specifications in the vehicle's repair manual.

-If desired, you can "customize" the Live Data display to show only those PIDs you are interested in viewing.
+Use the the UP (△) and DOWN (○) buttons, as necessary, to scroll up or down to view all available PID data. - If communication with the vehicle is lost while viewing Live Data, a Communication Lost" message shows on the Scan Tool's display. - Press and release the ENTER → button to view the currently selected PID in "graph" mode.
+Press and release the ENTER → button again to return to the PID list. - 8.
+If you experience vehicle problems, view and/or compare the Live Data (PID) information displayed on the Scan Tool to specifications in the vehicle's repair manual. - If desired, you can "customize" the Live Data display to show only those PIDs you are interested in viewing.
 See Customizing Live Data (PIDs)

-below for details.
+Communication with Vehicle Lost Verify the connection at the DLC.
+Press DTC button to continue below for details.
 You may also choose to "capture" (record) Live Data for later viewing.
-See RECORDING (CAPTURING) LIVE DATA on page 63 for details.
+See RECORDING (CAPTURING) LIVE DATA on page 57 for details.